Let's Get Started

 Organize a list using Groups.
 Add as many groups as you'd like and feel free to move them to any location on the page.

 that allows you to use multiple criteria, so you can quickly find exactly what you're looking for.

 Building a Task List

 The first step to ditching all those Post-its and washing your hands of all those scribbled notes is creating and building out a task list.

 1. Start by creating a task list

 To create a new list, simply click the button in the upper right corner of the window.
-Name your list by patient or clinic or however you’d like your lists organized.
+Name a list by a team, workflow or process.
 After the list is created, you can add tasks to it.

 2. Then, invite members to your list